square/workflow-kotlin/samples/tutorial/Tutorial3.md

 #### TodoEditWorkflow

-Now that we have our screen and layout runner, let's update the `TodoEditWorkflow` to emit this screen as the rendering.
+Now that we have our screen and layout runner, let's create the `TodoEditWorkflow` to emit this screen as the rendering.

 The `TodoEditWorkflow` needs an initial Todo item passed into it from its parent.
 It will make a copy of it in its internal state (because `TodoModel` is a value type) — this can be the "scratch pad" for edits.
 This allows changes to be made and still be able to discard the changes if the user does not want to save them.